 This Quarterly Report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
-All statements, other than statements related to present facts or current conditions or historical facts, contained in this Quarterly Report on Form 10-Q, including statements regarding our strategy, future operations, future financial position, projected costs, timelines for clinical development of our drug product candidates and the launch of our consumer products, the expected timing for the reporting of data from ongoing and future studies, prospects, plans and objectives of management, are forward looking statements.
+All statements, other than statements related to present facts or current conditions or historical facts, contained in this Quarterly Report on Form 10-Q, including statements regarding our strategy, future operations, future financial position, projected costs, potential indications for our drug product candidates, expectations regarding the development of our drug product candidates and the launch of our consumer products, the expected timing for the reporting of data from ongoing and future studies, prospects, plans and objectives of management, are forward looking statements.
 The words "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.